jonsterling/math/_lectures/categorical-foundations.md

 base categories itself has a "displayed categorical" structure; up to size issues, we could speak of the displayed *bicategory* of displayed categories.

-**Note.** The correct notion of morphism between Cartesian fibrations is given by displayed functors that preserve cartesian maps.
+**Note.** The correct notion of morphism between cartesian fibrations is given by displayed functors that preserve cartesian maps.
 We will call these *fibered functors*.